allyr13/CIS3103-Project-AllyRyan/README.md

 ## Document names, synonyms, descriptions
 - Name/playerName - Name of player on Red Sox
+- Position - player's position on field
-- JerseyNumber - The number the player wears when he plays
+- TeamName - name of the team referring to
 - YearDate/date - year of the specific team, year a specific player was on that year's team
 - Hits/basehit - a statistic describing a basehit in baseball
 - OPS/on base plus slugging - on base plus slugging is a calculated statistic that combines on base percentage with slugging percentage